RavenDB: System architecture

-Data is stored as schemaless documents in JSON format.
+Data is stored as schemaless documents blittable format that allows fast transformations from and to JSON.
 Documents are grouped into collections, with each document having exactly one collection.

 Databases can be deployed on a distributed cluster of servers (called ‘nodes’) using multi-master replication.
-Some operations at the cluster level require a consensus of a majority of nodes; consensus is determined using an implementation of the Raft algorithm called Rachis.
+RavenDB uses a custom implementation of Raft called Rachis for consensus and clustering.
+Replication is performed in a cluster-agnostic manner.
 Tasks are distributed to the different nodes in a balanced way.

-Versions 1.0 through 3.5 supported sharding, but versions 4.x do not.
+Versions 1.0 through 3.5 supported sharding, but versions 4.x do not, and reintroduced sharding starting with version 6.0.

 RavenDB originally used the ESENT storage engine.
 Version 3.0 replaced it with a new open-source storage engine called Voron.
+Since 5.4, RavenDB provides a custom-built indexing engine called Corax.

+Hub/Sink replication with filtering is available since 5.1, and sharding is supported starting from 6.0.

-Clients are supported for C#, C++, Java, NodeJS, Python, Ruby, and Go.
+Clients are supported for C#, C++, Java, NodeJS, Python, Ruby, PHP and Go.